thaibui/algorithms-core/README.md

 #### ParallelMergesort

 [ParallelMergesort][parallel_mergesort] is an attempt to improve the default Java's Timsort by parallelizing the sort tasks in a multi-core machine.
-Currently, the algorithm improves the default Java's sort performance by almost 2x on a Quad core CPU using 8 threads.
+Currently, the algorithm improves the default Java 7's sort performance by 50% on a Quad core CPU using 8 threads.
+See more info in this [blog][improving_java_merge_sort_part2]

 [parallel_mergesort]: sort/src/main/java/org/bui/algorithms/sort/ParallelMergesort.java
+[improving_java_merge_sort_part2]: http://thaibui.github.io/posts/improving-java-sorting-algorithms-part-2/

 ## Benchmarks